JalaaSakr/repo6122022/README.md

 ## Difficulties
-Blazor is a new and open-source web framework
+Blazor is a new  web framework

 ## To get over Difficulties
 i am following courses to understand blazor skills